Blueberry bread pudding is a simple way to transform leftover biscuits or day old bread into a delicious dessert or breakfast.

 - cinnamon: A pinch of ground nutmeg is also a delicious addition to blueberry dessert recipes.

-How to make the best blueberry bread pudding
+How to make easy blueberry bread pudding

-- In a large bowl, whisk the cream, sweetened condensed milk, eggs and cinnamon together.
+- In a large bowl, whisk the cream, sweetened condensed milk, eggs, and cinnamon together.
 Pour it over the biscuit pieces, add the blueberries and gently stir to combine.
 Allow the mixture to sit for 10 minutes so the biscuits will soak up the liquid.

 - Bake for 45-50 minutes.
 (If using frozen blueberries, it may take a few more minutes.)

-You'll know the bread pudding is done when the top is golden brown and a butterknife inserted into the center comes out clean.
-Allow the bread pudding to cool for 10 minutes before slicing and served topped with maple syrup.
+You'll know the bread pudding is done when the top is golden brown and a butter knife inserted into the center comes out clean.

 How to store and reheat